-Some verses in the Bible are easier to swallow than others.
+What’s true for hard-to-understand passages is also true for challenging Bible verses.
+I mean, some verses in the Bible are easier to swallow than others.
 Even though I wholeheartedly believe them all, there are some I honestly just don’t like very much.
-In fact, some Bible verses are too challenging.
+In fact, some Bible verses feel too demanding.

 Let me explain.